serkanurganci/vuejs-instagram-clone/README.md

 - [x] Project setup with vue-cli & PostCSS integration.
 - [x] CSS Infrastructure setup & Preparation of svg and icons.
+- [x] Let's create the pages.
+Let's create a Master-Page
+- [ ] Let's create a layout for Header design and Homepage
+- [ ] Vercel.com deploy configuration for project hosting
+- [ ] Post component on homepage
+- [ ] API and infinite-scroll for homepage
+- [ ] Stories area on homepage
+- [ ] API and implementation for post comments
+- [ ] Options modal component and animation usage
+- [ ] API and layout design for explore page
+- [ ] Implementing the post modal component and the explore page
+- [ ] Route setting for profile page and tabs